-Add a 10 kΩ resistor in parallel with the potentiometer, to reduce the span to one-half of its former value: from 10 KΩ to 5 kΩ.
+Step 4: Add a 10 kΩ resistor in parallel with the potentiometer, as shown in Figure 4.
+This will reduce the span to one-half of its former value: from 10 KΩ to 5 kΩ.
 Now the calibrated resistance range of this circuit will be 10 kΩ to 15 kΩ:

-A multitude of resistance ranges may be obtained using only 10 KΩ fixed-value resistors, if we are creative with series-parallel combinations of them.
-For instance, we can create a range of 7.5 kΩ to 10 kΩ by building the following circuit:
+Step 5: A multitude of resistance ranges may be obtained using only 10 KΩ fixed-value resistors if we are creative with series-parallel combinations of them.
+For instance, we can create a range of 7.5 kΩ to 10 kΩ by building the following circuit in Figure 5.

-Experiment with different resistor “networks” and note the effects on total resistance range.
+From here, you can experiment with different resistor “networks” and note the effects on the total resistance range.